 - Abrasion-resistant upper

 The best waterproof hiking boots for plantar fasciitis come from Oboz’s proprietary system called B-Dry, which lives up to the name by keeping moisture out and letting sweat escape.
+Many reviewers have mentioned that the air mesh upper panels are abrasion-resistant and reduce friction.
 Idaho’s mountain range is map-molded at the bottom of the Sawtooth outsole for added character and doubles intelligently as a grip.
-Featuring a unique O-FIT insole that neutralizes foot position and cradles your arches, the shoes are ideal for stability and cushioning.
+Featuring a unique O-FIT insole that neutralizes foot position and cradles your arches, the shoes are ideal for stability and adequate cushioning.
 While the dual-density EVA midsole comes into play supported with a nylon shank underfoot, the outer nubuck leather remains resistant to abrasion and the asymmetrical collar plus molded rubber heel counter extends a snug fit that doesn’t fail you.

 - Available in 4 colors